 - Use whatever kind of vegetables you prefer in your chicken soup.
 I chopped up a green pepper and some carrots, but you can use mushrooms, celery, etc. in place of those — or in addition to.
 This is a great recipe to use up produce drawer odds and ends.

-- I used about 2 lbs of boneless skinless chicken breasts (three big ones) and found that there was a lot of shredded chicken in each bowl of soup.
+- I used a little less than two pounds of boneless skinless chicken breasts (three big ones) and found that there was a lot of shredded chicken in each bowl of soup.
 That’s a good thing and we liked the heartiness, but I’d say you can get away with using less chicken and still be satisfied.

 - 1 green pepper, cored and seeded, then diced

 - 2 carrots, peeled and diced